 Avacados contain Persin, which can cause your dog to vomit or have diarrhea.
 There have been some cases where excessive avacado eating has been fatal.

 Potato skins and the eyes from potatoes contain solanine, which is poisonous to many animals, including dogs.

 Raw dog food items fine in moderation

-- Large amounts of these vegetables which contain oxalic acid, which can irritate urinary conditions and could inhibit calcium absorption.
+Large amounts of these vegetables, which contain oxalic acid, can irritate urinary conditions and could inhibit calcium absorption.